webrogue-runtime/webrogue-runtime.github.io/topics/aot.md

 title: Compiling WRAPPs to native formats
 ---

-To distribute your Webrogue application at stores and allow end users to install it with ease, WRAPP should be compiled to OS-native format.
+To publish your Webrogue application in a store and allow end users to install it with ease, WRAPP should be compiled to OS-native format.
 It is done using `webrogue compile` command.

 # Windows